carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 **include** = (logical) whether to include the chunk output in the output document (defaults to TRUE).
 **eval** = (logical or numeric) TRUE/FALSE to evaluate (or not) or a numeric value like c(1,3) (only evaluate expressions 1 and 3).
 **echo** =  (logical or numeric - following the same rules as above) whether to display source code or not.
-**results** = (logical or character) text output of the code can be hidden (hide or FALSE), or delineated in a certain way (default 'markup').
+**results** = (logical or character) text output of the code can be hidden (hide or FALSE) or delineated in a certain way (default 'markup').
 **warning** = (logical) whether to display the warnings in the output (default TRUE).
 FALSE will output warnings to the console only.
 **message** = (logical) whether or not to display messages that appear when running the code (default TRUE).

 #### Using code chunk options for clean Quarto Documents

 Ok, let's use some of the options above to improve the look of our Quarto document.
-Add the following options one-by-one to see how they change your output (click `Render` after each option you add):
+Add the following options one by one to see how they change your output (click `Render` after each option you add):

 - echo: false
 - message: false
 - warning: false
 - results: false

-These options mean the source code will not be printed in the rendered html document, messages from the code will not be printed in the rendered html document, and warnings will not be printed in the html document (but will still output to the console).
+These options mean the source code will not be printed in the rendered HTML document, messages from the code will not be printed in the rendered HTML document, and warnings will not be printed in the HTML document (but will still output to the console).
 Plots, figures or whatever is printed by the code WILL show up in the final html document.

-Now we are seeing what we would like: a figure without other output to show in our paper.
+Now, we are seeing what we would like: a figure without other output to show in our paper.

 > ## CHALLENGE 1 - Rendering Codes (Optional)
 > How will some hypothetical code render given the following options?
 Try it out with the code we just added to visualize the styling change.
 > `{r global-chunk-challenge, eval = TRUE, include = FALSE}`
 >
 >> ## SOLUTION
->> The expressions in the code chunk will be evaluated, but the outputed figures/plots will not be included in the rendered document.
+>> The expressions in the code chunk will be evaluated, but the outputted figures/plots will not be included in the rendered document.
 >> When might you want to use this?
->> If you need to calculate some value or do something on your dataset for a further calucation or plot, but the output is not important to be included in your paper narrative.
+>> If you need to calculate some value or do something on your dataset for a further calculation or plot, the output is not important to include in your paper narrative.
 > {: .solution}
 {: .challenge}

 > ## Tip:
-> Find a complete list of code chunk options on Knitr developer, Yihui Xie's, [online guide to knitr](https://yihui.org/knitr/options/).
+> Find a complete list of code chunk options on Knitr developer Yihui Xie's [online guide to knitr](https://yihui.org/knitr/options/).
 {: .callout}

 ### Label Your Code Chunk

 Before we get to fixing how our code output looks, let's pause a second and give our code chunk a label.
-While not required for running your code, it is good practice is to give a name to each code chunk because a label is an unique identifier which allows for more advanced options (such as cross-referencing) to work with your qmd files later on:
+While not required for running your code, it is good practice to give a name to each code chunk because a label is a unique identifier that allows for more advanced options (such as cross-referencing) to work with your qmd files later on:

 ![code chunk label](../../fig/07-code-label.png)

 Some things to keep in mind
 - The chunk label syntax is always `#| label: chunk-label` with `chunk-label` replaced with your own text
-- The chunk label has to be unique (i.e. you can't use the same name for multiple chunks)
+- The chunk label has to be unique (i.e., you can't use the same name for multiple chunks)

 We’ll see in a bit where this code chunk label comes in handy.
-But, for now let's go back and give our first code chunk a name:
+But, for now, let's go back and give our first code chunk a name:

 `#| label: fig3-heartrate`

-> ## Tip: Don't use spaces, periods or underscores in code chunk labels
+> ## Tip: Don't use spaces, periods, or underscores in code chunk labels
 > Avoid spaces, periods `(.)`, and underscores `(_)` in chunk labels and paths.
 If you need separators, you are recommended to use hyphens `(-)` instead.
 For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
 See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
 {: .callout}